GET YOUR FREE RENTAL PRICE ANALYSIS

 Landlords in Virginia have legal obligations to ensure their properties meet certain standards and that tenant rights are upheld.
 Responsibilities include:

-Managing security deposits: Landlords must return security deposits within 45 days of lease termination and provide an itemized list of any deductions.
+3. Managing security deposits: Landlords must return security deposits within 45 days of rental agreement termination and provide an itemized list of any deductions.

-Providing necessary repairs: Landlords must address maintenance issues promptly to ensure the property remains safe and habitable.
+4. Providing necessary repairs: Landlords must address maintenance issues promptly to ensure the dwelling unit remains safe and habitable.

 An Overview of the Landlord-Tenant Laws in Virginia